CheezusChrust/ReservableRooms/README.md

 ## Instructions:

 In game, as an admin or super admin use the command "addreservableroom" to add a reservable room.

-The command arguements are addreservableroom ROOMNUMBER Vec1Pos1 Vec1Pos2 Vec1Pos3 Vec2Pos1 Vec2Pos2 Vec2Pos3 garagedoorname(optional)
+Usage: `addreservableroom roomnumber v1x v1y v1z v2x v2y v2z doorname`
-( garagedoorname is optional ( used for door system ) )
+`doorname` is optional - used for map doors

-And to remove a room the command is removereservableroom ROOMNUMBER
+To remove a room: `removereservableroom roomnumber`

 ## Changelog